IanBullard/x-56-debugging-helper/README.md

 # Notes
 This app isn't for general consumption, it's only a helper to investigate a problem and possible solutions.
 I don't recommend using any of this code in a shipping product, it's written to get to provide a solution as quickly as possible and not for safety, security, or any other -ity's.
 It's not my best work, but it's also not my worst.

+The code does translate input information from SDL2 to text that matches the labels on the devices, but not for all input.
+I covered the main inputs and the switches on the throttle to cover common input and the input switches that are usually the source of the ghost input.
+I'll fill out more input labels if needed.

 # To Do
 * run tests